 Install an optional Remote Supervisor Adapter II SlimLine in the Remote Supervisor Adapter II SlimLine connector on the system board.
-See the illustration in "System-board optional-device connectors" on page 16 for the location of the connector.
+See the illustration in "System-board optional-device connectors" on page 19 for the location of the connector.
 After the Remote Supervisor Adapter II SlimLine is installed, the systems-management port on the rear of the server is active.

-Because of mechanical interference, when the Remote Supervisor Adapter II SlimLine is installed, you cannot install an adapter in expansion slot 1.
+Important: When the optional Remote Supervisor Adapter II SlimLine is installed in the server, you can install only a half-length adapter in expansion slot 1.